ediying/blitzclock-micro/README.md

    ```sh
    nano config.py
    ```
-5. Change the blockclock_ip to your Blockclock micro IP
+5. Change the blockclock_ip to your Blockclock micro IP address

+6. Save the config.py file

+7.